 Single event probabilities

 The chances of a single, undesirable event taking place can be easily confused with the everyday likelihood of things going wrong.

 Example: A psychiatrist prescribes a drug to his patients with the warning that they will have a “30% to 50% chance of developing a sexual problem” such as impotence or loss of sexual interest.

-His patients may understand this to mean 30 – 50% of their own sexual encounters will be problematic, and refuse the drug.
+Their patients may understand this to mean 30 to 50% of their own sexual encounters will be problematic, and refuse the drug.
 But the psychiatrist actually means that of every 10 patients taking the drug, three to five will experience a sexual problem at some stage.
-Explaining it this way, he finds his patients are less concerned about the risk.
+Explaining it this way, they find their patients are less concerned about the risk.

 If being exposed to some harmful factor increases your risk a lot, but that harmful exposure is very rare, it may be important for a small number of individuals but cannot have a big impact on the average reader.